Syeed-MD-Talha/TalentIQ-Desktop/README.md

 ### Settings
 ![TalentIQ Settings](docs/screenshots/settings.png)

-## Features
+## Key Features

-- Desktop-first workflow built with Tauri, React, TypeScript, and Rust
+- Desktop application with a polished custom window chrome
-- Screen PDF resumes from a local folder
+- PDF resume screening from a local folder
-- Configure multiple providers from the UI
+- Configurable provider profiles from the UI
-- Discover models from supported providers directly in Settings
+- Model discovery for supported providers
-- Review candidates by bucket: `Shortlist`, `HR Review`, and `Weak Match`
+- Candidate result buckets for faster review
-- Preview a selected CV in the system PDF viewer
+- CV preview in the system PDF viewer
-- Reveal the original CV file in the system file explorer
+- Reveal-in-folder support from the results list
-- Export selected candidates to CSV with only `name` and `email`
+- CSV export containing only `name` and `email`
-- Custom desktop window chrome and polished app-style UI

 ## Supported Providers

-The app currently includes presets for:
+TalentIQ Desktop currently includes presets for:

 - `Groq`
 - `OpenAI`